Prepare Compelling Financial Projections for Startups

 Projected Balance Sheet

-Investors will be keen to know the capital section of the balance sheet as they will be investing their money into your business; they would want to know at what rate it will grow.
+Investors will be keen to know the capital section of the balance sheet as they will invest into your business.
+They would want to know at what rate it will grow.

 Why are Financial Projections Important?

 - It enables decision-making for your investors, banks, and other stakeholders.

 - Provides you financial planning for three to five years allowing you to focus on executing your business idea.

 - Cater’s long-term strategic planning for your business as the first few years are already projected.

 - It helps you set goals as your revenue goals are clearly defined in the projected income statement.

 - It enables you to identify your expected profits or remunerations as capital projections in the projected balance sheet.

 A financial forecast for a startup needs lots of research, study, analysis, and great team efforts to make it look realistic.
 Here are some tips on preparing effective financial forecasts for your startup business.